prprty0110/DSOTool/README.md

 ### Jump Mount

 Jump Mount is a special mode for classes that can mount while jumping, avoiding damage during the mount animation.

+> **Important:** Before using Jump Mount, you must bind your skill bars to hotkeys directly in the game.
+Go to the game settings and assign a key to each skill bar you want to use (e.g. `F1` for main bar, `F2` for the bar containing the jump skill).
+These are the keys you set as **Main Bar** and **Target Bar** in DSOTools.

 **Setup:**